 Purpose of the Award

-The excellence awards serve the following major purposes:
+This excellence award serves the following purposes:

 Nature and Number of Awards